NO SIGNAL

 Joel's broadcast would dominate conversations at school on Fridays.
 We would theorize what happened to him, question if the adults would be able to find him, sometimes form our own half-baked attempts at a rescue.
 Nothing came from these, of course.

 In later broadcasts, he was able to realize he had a method of communication with the outside world.
-He would tell us about all he had found in the last week, what he had for dinner the day before, what he would eat for breakfast the next day.
-If he found something interesting in the loop, he would bring it forward and present it as a new prize.
-Once, he was able to construct a makeshift instrument, and would play the occasional folk song.
-He always had an affinity for the ballad of Cecilia Lind, a song about love, and the loss of innocence.
+If he found something interesting in The Loop, he would bring it forward and present it as a new prize.
+Once, he found a cassette filled with Swedish folk songs.
+He always had an affinity for the ballad of Cecilia Lind, a song about love and the loss of innocence.
 The shows where he sang were always my favorites.
-Slowly, the backdrop of Joel's broadcasting room filled with gorgeous, unknown detritus of the loop's countless projects.
+Slowly, the backdrop of Joel's broadcasting room filled with gorgeous, unknown detritus of The Loop's countless projects.

 As the months of broadcasts went on, Joel started to lose his enthusiasm.
 Sometimes he would mutter at the microphone unintelligibly, and the school conversations would center around our own half-hearted theories of what he could have been trying to say.
 Some broadcasts didn't feature Joel in them at all.
 Other times, he would seem like an entirely different person, speaking in English about names of people we had never heard of.